-Board aligned with external shareholders
+Board well-aligned with external shareholders

-All of EWI's directors have personal investments in the trust.
-This is generally considered to be favourable as it should help to align directors' interests with those of shareholders.
-The average level of fees invested is 2.6 years.
+All of EWI's directors have personal investments in the trust, which we consider to be favourable as it helps align directors' interests with those of shareholders.
+The average level of fees invested is a respectable 2.6 years.